A welcoming community for middle and high school students

 FUMC Youth Ministry

-The FUMC Youth Ministry engages all middle and high school students in a supportive, welcoming community that invites them to grow in a life-long relationship with Christ and each other through service, worship, and fun.
+The FUMC Youth Ministry engages all middle and high school students in a supportive, welcoming community that invites young people to grow in a life-long relationship with Christ and each other through service, worship, and fun.

 Join us Sunday mornings at 10:00 a.m. to wake up with fellowship, study, and donuts!
 We will gather for music and announcements, then split into middle school and high school groups to awaken to God’s word.